 Our solution is based on the distinction in multiagent systems between proactive and reactive reasoning.
 Proactive reasoning is concerned with planning to reach some goal.
 Reactive reasoning is concerned with dealing with unexpected changes in the agent's environment.
-So in the context of self-organising networks we distinguish between:
+So in the context of selforganising networks we distinguish between:

-- a reactive logic that deals with problems as they occur.
-The aim of our reactive module is simply to restore communication to a workable level that may be substantially sub-optimal. - a proactive logic that, when sections of the network are temporarily stable, attempts to adjust the settings on the network to improve performance.
+• a reactive logic that deals with problems as they occur.
+The aim of our reactive module is simply to restore communication to a workable level that may be substantially sub-optimal.